-Scattered Storms and Tropical Mischief - Alabama News
+Noon Update: Scattered Storms and Tropical Mischief - Alabama News

-Scattered Storms and Tropical Mischief
+Noon Update: Scattered Storms and Tropical Mischief

 TODAY/TOMORROW: Not much change for the rest of the week.
 Whether you have to head back to work, or you have the rest of the week off, you can expect morning sunshine, then scattered, hit or miss showers and storms in the afternoons.
 No way of knowing in advance when and where the storms pop up, but as we see most days, the highest coverage will come during the afternoon and evening hours.
 Highs should be in the lower 90s.